DIY Roman Clay Walls | One Room Challenge: Week Five Desert Bathroom Makeover

 I’m most excited about this week’s bathroom project!
 When we started planning this room I dreamed of having dreamy textured beige walls.
 I loved the movement, subtle texture and earthy feel it gave spaces.
 Roman clay is a type of plaster that was used by the ancient Romans.
 It’s a versatile and durable material that can be used for anything from creating sculptures to repairing walls and gives the loveliest textured finish.

 While I originally planned on doing lime wash I ended up going to the paint store Portola Paints, and having Roman clay recommended to me instead.
 I was hooked, got a few samples, and then headed back to the desert house that night.
 I sampled out the colors I got and was obsessed and very impatient.
 Not wanting to wait until next week to get the full gallons of clay I started researching what Roman clay is exactly.
 On a basic level its plaster and paint.
 This got me thinking since I have been plastering the walls already and know how the material works.
 I found some DIY’s online and thought I’d wing it that night.
-I drove to The Home Depot, looked at some swatches, and decided the beige-toned Behr color literally called ‘Roman Clay’ must be a safe bet for my first time making my own Roman clay!
+I drove to The Home Depot, looked at some swatches, and decided the beige-toned Behr color literally called ‘Roman Plaster’ must be a safe bet for my first time making my own Roman clay!
 I bought joint compound here, and a gallon of eggshell paint and primer in the color Roman Clay by Behr and voila!

 Now came the big experiment.
 I honestly had no idea how to mix the two products to get the right color and consistency.
 I knew from skim coating the room before that I wanted a pancake-like consistency for the joint compound.
 So I filled a bucket with roughly 2/3 parts of joint compound blended with water to the right consistency, and then poured 1/3 parts of the paint color to it then blended with my mixer on my drill.